 To learn more about the ways that yield can be used in generators, refer to Python's language reference.

+value: BaseExpression | From | None

-value : typing.Union[expression.BaseExpression, expression.From, NoneType] The value yielded from the generator, in the case of a From clause, a sub-generator to iterate over.
+The value yielded from the generator, in the case of a From clause, a sub-generator to iterate over.